Due to the coronavirus (COVID-19) pandemic, this project is on hold for 2020.

 Project goal: Unearth and share stories about African Americans who lived in, worked in and visited Yosemite during the past 150 years.

-Why this work matters: The basic elements of Yosemite’s history as our third national park are well known, from the public lands legislation that granite walls and giant sequoias inspired in the mid-1800s, to a modern-day reputation as a global hub for rock-climbers, hikers, backpackers and sightseers.
+Why this work matters: The basic, popularly told elements of Yosemite’s history as our third national park are well known, from the mid-1800s legislation that designated the Valley and Mariposa Grove as public lands, to a modern-day reputation as a global hub for climbers, hikers, backpackers and sightseers.
 Current educational resources about Yosemite’s history, however, often don’t capture the whole story — and don’t reflect the diversity of people who have connections to the park, either in years past or as present-day rangers, researchers, visitors and stewards.

-Park educators recognize that many stories remain untold, left out of official records and guidebooks, and acknowledge a notable lack of information about African American history in Yosemite.
+Many stories remain untold, left out of official records and guidebooks, including a notable lack of information about the history of Black and African American people in Yosemite.
 Through this project, they hope to fill the gap.

-Researchers have found snippets of that history, such as references to African Americans in correspondence from the park’s early years, and they are confident more documentation exists in journals, letters and other materials.
-This year, researchers will dive into archives within and beyond the park to uncover details about Yosemite’s African American history.
-After conducting extensive research, they’ll share findings with the public through podcasts and social media, and in a new resource manual for park educators and interpreters.
+Researchers have found snippets of that history, including in correspondence from the park’s early years, and they are confident more documentation exists in journals, letters and other materials.
+This grant will help them dive into archives within and beyond the park, conduct extensive research, and then share findings with the public through podcasts and social media, and in a new resource manual for park educators and interpreters.

 Partnering with Yosemite National Park.